 Breast cancer can start anywhere in the breast.
 Some signs to watch for are:

 - A lump or thickening of tissue anywhere in the breast

 - Skin dimpling or puckering of the breast

 - A nipple that is pushed in (inverted) and hasn’t always been that way

 - Discharge from the nipple that comes out by itself and is not clear in color, staining your clothing or sheets

 - Any change in the shape, texture (raised, thickened skin, for example), or color of the skin

 These are all changes that you may be able to see or feel yourself.
-Having these changes, though, does not mean you have breast cancer.
+But having these changes does not mean you have breast cancer.
 Always tell a doctor or nurse right away about any changes you find.
 If you want to examine your own breasts, ask your doctor or nurse to show you how to do breast self-exam (BSE).

 Last Medical Review: 07/21/2014